nikhilsai992/Miniproject_C/1_Requirements/README.md

 * simple user interface.
 * Easy access to the books.
 * Search by specific category.

 ### Weakness:
 * Not so advanced in searching and limited storage.

+### Opportunities:
+* Since the application is basic there is more room for improvement.
+* Implementation of other functionalities are possible.

+### Threats:
+* This doesn't involve user login process, so there may be a chance of data theft.

 # 4W&#39;s and 1&#39;H